 - We will never sell, rent or otherwise distribute or make public any personal information

-Alongside our business and internal computer systems, this website is designed to comply with the following national and international legislation with regards to data protection and user privacy:
+Alongside our business and internal computer systems, our website and mobile applicationare designed to comply with the following national and international legislation with regards to data protection and user privacy:

-This site’s compliance with the above legislation, all elements of which are stringent in nature, means that this site is likely compliant with the data protection and user privacy legislation set out by many other countries and territories as well.
-If you are unsure about whether this site is compliant with your own country of residences’ specific data protection and user privacy legislation you should contact our compliance team (details of whom can be found in section 9.0 below) for clarification.
+Our website and mobile application are compliance with the above legislation, all elements of which are stringent in nature, means that website and mobile applications are likely compliant with the data protection and user privacy legislation set out by many other countries and territories as well.
+If you are unsure about whether our website and mobile application are compliant with your own country of residences’ specific data protection and user privacy legislation you should contact our compliance team (details of whom can be found in section 9.0 below) for clarification.

 Like most websites, this site uses Google Analytics (GA) to track user interaction.